-Discover the meaning behind the name 'ENVY2020' - starting with how envy, when combined with the right reasoning, becomes a powerful force for environmentalism - and followed by a few reasons for adding 2020 at the end...
+Discover the meaning behind the name 'ENVY2020'; starting with how envy - when combined with the right reasoning - can become a powerful force of environmental activism, and followed by a few reasons for adding 2020 at the end...
 (Reading time: 5-10 mins)

 ENVY